 That Saturday was a tribute to a New England autumn.
-Clouds dotted the sky and the a balmy breeze clung to summer.
+Clouds dotted the sky and the a cool breeze shunted summer south.
 We dressed for the season.

 My sister's husband drove to Newport in his 3 year-old Audi.
 Work at his law firm had resumed several days after the planes hit the Trade Towers.
 The cars on the highway drove 10-15 miles over the speed limit.
 The radio was playing Gloria Gaynor's DON'T LEAVE ME THIS WAY.

-I sat in the back seat with my 4 year-old niece.
-She was talking about her doll.
+I sat in the back seat with my four year-old niece.
+Warah was talking about her doll.
 Its name was Shirley.
 I listened to every word, wishing my name was Shirley too.
-Anything to get the image of a burning man hurtling out of Windows of the World.
+Anything to get the image of a burning people hurtling out of Windows of the World.

 "We'll meet you back here around 4."